solliancenet/tech-immersion-data-ai/day1-exp3/README.md

    ![The tech-immersion resource group is selected.](media/tech-immersion-rg.png "Resource groups")

-2. In the tech-immersion resource group, select the **techimmersionwebappXXXXX** App Service from the list of resources (where XXXXX is the unique ID assigned to you for this workshop).
+2. In the tech-immersion resource group, select the **techimmersionwebapp1XXXXX** App Service from the list of resources (where XXXXX is the unique ID assigned to you for this workshop).

    ![The App Service resource is selected from the list of resources in the tech-immersion resource group.](media/tech-immersion-rg-appservice.png "Tech Immersion resource group")